TheWarpDimension/pacgrav/README.md

 * [CONTROL + K] = KILL PC-MAN
 * [CONTROL + T] = SOUND TEST

-#### You need to have debug mode enabled to use any other debug keys!!!
+#### You need to have debug mode enabled to use any other debug keys.